-If it is improper to tell witnesses what to say, counsel can assist them to prepare how to communicate persuasively what they know about the case.
+If it is improper to tell witnesses what to say, counsel can assist them in preparing how to communicate persuasively what they know about the case.

-Second, counsel needs to meet with the witness, explain how the hearing will be organised and discuss of course the content of the oral testimony.
+Second, counsel needs to meet the witness, explain how the hearing will be organised and discuss, of course, the content of the oral testimony.
 If counsel intends to refer to exhibits during direct examination, it is good to inform the witness in advance.

 Using re-direct to correct a client’s mistake

 I was counsel in a court case in Singapore many years ago.
 My client gave his evidence-in-chief and, in the course of cross-examination, fixed the date of the critical meeting.
 According to my instructions and the materials available to me, it was clear that my client had made an error.
 When it was time for me to re-examine, I had a dilemma of how to persuade my client to correct his mistake as to the date without asking him a leading question.
-In the Singapore courts, following common law principles, leading questions are not allowed to be asked in re-examination, and this rule is reflected to some extent in Article 8(2) of the IBA Rules of Evidence 2010 which disallow ‘unreasonably leading’ questions.
-However, our Evidence Act reflecting common law principles does allow a witness to be shown a document for the purposes of refreshing his memory.
+In the Singapore courts, following common law principles, it is not permitted to ask leading questions in re-examination, and this rule is reflected to some extent in Article 8(2) of the IBA Rules of Evidence 2010, which disallows ‘unreasonably leading’ questions.
+However, our Evidence Act reflecting common law principles does allow a witness to be shown a document for the purposes of refreshing his or her memory.
 I then decided to find a page from the calendar for that month and had it placed before my client.
-There were certain milestone events in his chronology which were new and would fix a chronological sequence of events in his mind.
-I then asked him a series of questions as follows.
+There were certain milestone events in his chronology that were new and would fix a chronological sequence of events in his mind.
+I then asked him a series of questions, as follows.

 QLook at the calendar.
 On what day of the week was 16 May?